Set up a project using FSL and the Fauna CLI

 }

-An FSL file can contain multiple schemas.
-You can use multiple FSL files to organize your schemas.
-There is no performance benefit to splitting FSL files or storing larger, individual files.
+An .fsl file can contain schema for multiple resources.
+You can use multiple .fsl files to organize your schema.
+There is no performance benefit to splitting .fsl files or storing larger, individual files.

-7. Use schema push to push the FSL schemas to Fauna:
+7. Run a staged schema change to commit the schema to Fauna:

 fauna schema push